-- welcoming students warmly every day, whether in person or online - responding positively to them in every interaction - respecting students through always being well prepared for lessons - communicating both sensitively and effectively with students about areas for development and improvement - engaging with them outside formal lesson times (where appropriate) - ensuring they leave with a positive farewell
+- welcoming students warmly every day, whether in person or online; - responding positively to them in every interaction; - respecting students through always being well prepared for lessons; - communicating both sensitively and effectively with students about areas for development and improvement; - engaging with them outside formal lesson times (always respecting professional boundaries); - ensuring they leave with a positive farewell.

-Discrete Well-being Sessions
+Discrete wellbeing Sessions

-Students' well-being is also developed explicitly through a range of discrete timetabled sessions, which constitute a core element of the formal curriculum.
+Students' wellbeing is also developed explicitly through a range of discrete timetabled sessions, which constitute a core element of the formal curriculum.
 These may include:

-- individual counselling/therapy
+- individual counselling/therapy;

-- individual and/or group mentoring
+- individual and/or group mentoring;

-- formal PSHEE lessons, taught in groups
+- formal PSHCE lessons, taught in groups;

-- community sessions (eg. circle time, face-to-face group activities, online group sessions)
+- community sessions (eg circle time, face-to-face group activities, online group sessions);

-- community celebrations/presentations
+- community celebrations/presentations;

-- creative arts
+- creative arts;

-- sport/physical exercise
+- sport/physical exercise;

-- occasional off-timetable experiences (eg. cultural days, trips, work experience)
+- off-timetable experiences (eg cultural days, trips, work experience).

-Developing students' well-being is nuanced and complex; since we place the 'student voice' at the centre, provision cannot be a 'one size fits all' model.
-Within the Red Balloon Well-Being Framework, appropriate adjustments are made and a programme is devised according to each student's circumstances, readiness and stages of emotional, social and academic development.
-Every student follows a relevant and accessible pathway, tailored to meet his/her individual needs and with due account taken of any Education, Health and Care Plan where appropriate.
+Developing students' wellbeing is nuanced and complex; since we place the 'student voice' at the centre of our work, provision cannot be a 'one size fits all' model.
+Within the Red Balloon wellbeing framework, appropriate adjustments are made and a programme is devised according to each student's circumstances, readiness and stages of emotional, social and academic development.
+Every student follows a relevant and accessible pathway, tailored to meet his/her individual needs and with due account taken of any requirements within Education.
+Health and Care Plans.

-Red Balloon reviews this programme, together with students, parents/carers and commissioners, to ensure that it continues to meet the student's needs as they evolve over time.
+Red Balloon reviews programmes, together with students, parents/carers and commissioners, to ensure that they continue to meet the students' needs as they progress through their time at Red Balloon.

-Evaluation of Student Well-Being
+Evaluation of Student wellbeing

-Certain limitations are inherent in the evaluation of well-being: assessing and measuring personal development is a highly complex subject, whilst students' social and emotional progress does not follow a neat linear trajectory.
-With these caveats noted, student well-being and personal development are tracked and evaluated, including in terms of specific outcomes of Education, Health and Care Plans where applicable.
+Certain limitations are inherent in the evaluation of wellbeing: assessing and measuring personal development is a highly complex subject, whilst students' social and emotional progress does not follow a neat linear trajectory.
+With these caveats noted, student wellbeing and personal development are tracked and evaluated, including, where appropriate, any specific outcomes set within Education, Health and Care Plans.